 You may need to get proper licensing for your store, depending on your location and the types of items you’re going to sell.
 You’ll need to file for things like:

-- An Employer Identification Number (EIN) in the U.S. or a Business number in Canada for tax purposes
+- An Employer Identification Number (EIN) in the U.S. or a Business Number (and a GST/HST account) in Canada for tax purposes

 - State or provincial and local licenses

 - A Resale Certificate (for those who won’t be selling exclusively independent products)

 - A Certificate of Occupancy for your retail space